top of page

 Clare Rossini, David J. Rothman, Jackie Sabbagh,

-Alexis Sears, Julie Wade, Anton Yakolev, and Maury Zeff
+Alexis Sears, Julie Wade, Anton Yakovlev, and Maury Zeff

 Brought to You by SIU-C's Graduate School of Literature, Writing & Digital Humanities